Call for Star Search Participants

 Each year ANPD holds a Star Search competition at our Annual Convention.
 The purpose of Star Search is to encourage aspiring speakers to compete for an opportunity to present a concurrent session at the next annual convention.
 Star Search is a great opportunity for novice speakers to develop their professional skills!

 The call for Star Search participants is now open!
-For 2017, four convention attendees will be selected to participate in Star Search on Thursday, July 20 from 4:45 – 5:45 PM.
+For 2018, four convention attendees will be selected to participate in Star Search on Thursday, July 19 from 4:45 – 5:45 PM.
 Each participant has 10 minutes to give a brief presentation that is judged by members of the ANPD Convention Content Planning Committee (CPC) and the audience.
 The CPC score constitutes 75% of the total score and the audience score constitutes 25% of the total.
-The participant who receives the highest score is invited to present a 60-minute concurrent session at the 2018 Annual Convention in Orlando, FL and receives one complimentary convention registration.
+The participant who receives the highest score is invited to present a 60-minute concurrent session at the 2019 Annual Convention in Phoenix, AZ and receives one complimentary convention registration.
+Please click here to view the 2019 convention dates: http://www.anpd.org/page/future-convention-info

 You must be logged in to your ANPD account to submit an abstract for Star Search.
 If you are not an ANPD member please click here to create a guest account before submitting your Star Search abstract.